Shared-Reality-Lab/IMAGE-server/preprocessors/mutistage-diagram-segmentation/README.md

 # Multistage Diagram Segmentation Preprocessor

-Beta quality: Useful enough for testing by end-users.
+Alpha quality: not yet ready for use by end-users.

 This preprocessor analyzes flow diagrams and process charts to extract structured information about stages, their dependencies, and visual representations.
 It produces a comprehensive JSON output containing: